 Neither could put the trophy in Hugo Lloris’ hands, however, and supporters were left to wonder when the next chance to win Europe’s premier club competition would come along.
 Pochettino and Daniel Levy, meanwhile, got down to business.

 On 2 July, midfielder Tanguy Ndombele arrived in north London from Lyon for a club-record fee of £54m, potentially rising to £63m if realistic targets are achieved.
 The Frenchman was, by all accounts, Pochettino’s first-choice target for the window, and to the surprise of many, his chairman had completed the deal.
 The likes of Juventus, Manchester United, and Paris Saint-Germain had all been beaten to his signature by the recently frugal Lilywhites, the midfielder becoming their first signing in almost 18 months.
+It felt like we’d gone on the best betting sites UK and won big!

 It was a display of Spurs’ newfound financial might, funded by consistent Champions League qualification and the huge increase in matchday revenue through the temporary stay at Wembley, up to £42.6m for the year from £19m while at White Hart Lane, according to Reuters.
 That revenue is expected to increase further now that Tottenham have moved into their new 62,000-seater stadium, and so a negative net spend is unlikely to see them in too much trouble with the debtors.